When we or someone we love or care for is LGBTQ, why and how did it happen?

 - People, including our children, operate on different schedules.
 Some gay or transgender people will say: “I always knew from the minute I can remember.”
 For others, figuring out their sexual orientation and gender identity is a longer process.

 - Giving our children freedom to explore is not going to make our kids one way or another.
 That is, refusing to give a child space to explore if he is gay will not make him straight.
-Similarly, letting a young child explore cross-gender behavior and activities will not make the child transgender.
+Similarly, letting a young child explore cross-gender behavior and activities will not make our child transgender.

 - Questioning and trying things on is not causal.
-Our children do not develop a sexual orientation or gender identity because we give them permission to explore
+Our children do not develop a sexual orientation or gender identity because we give them permission to explore or experiment.

 What does a questioning child need from us?